Delta Children - Website by Userking

 Q: How can parents know whether or not they are buying a safe crib?

-A: A safe crib is one that has been purchased new and has been certified by the CPSC (Consumer Product Safety Commission) and JPMA (Juvenile Products Manufacturer's Association).
-Any used cribs that were produced prior to the release of the new crib safety regulations on June 28, 2011 do not meet these standards, and can prove to be dangerous to your child, especially due to improper storage.
+A safe crib is one that has been purchased new, certified by the manufacturer as compliant with CPSC requirements through 3rd party testing and through the JPMA (Juvenile Products Manufacturer's Association).
+Any used cribs that were produced prior to the release of the new crib safety regulations on June 28, 2011 may not meet these standards, and can prove to be dangerous to your child, especially due to improper storage and maintenance.

 Q: What are the June 28, 2011 New Crib Safety Standard Regulations?